 Year 3 have been practising telling the time to o’clock, half past, quarter past and quarter to.
 When we felt confident with this we practised telling the time to 5 minute intervals and then solved time problems.
 We ventured outside too to play lots of Burn 2 learn games as well.

 Following this Year 3 revisited saying the months of the year and how many days are in each month.
 We discussed how many days are in one year and a leap year.
 We learnt a song to help us!
 We added the number of days to our working wall.

 Following this, Year 3 continued their maths learning jouneys by recognising angles as a property of shape or a description of a turn.
 We started by recognise angles as a measure of a turn.
 The children practiced making 1/2,1/4,3/4 and whole turns from different starting points in both clockwise and anti clockwise directions.
 They listened to and had to follow instructions making these turns.
 They also had to give instructions using the correct mathematical language, this was very tricky remembering which way was clockwise and anti clockwise.
 We added this mathematical vocabulary to our ‘word worthy wall.’
 We discussed that an angle is created when 2 straight lines meet at a point.
 We looked around school for right angles and discussed whether we could see any that were smaller or greater than a right angle.

-We had a work shop, delivered by Sarah Lynch to remind all children of the very important tips to stay safe whilst using the internet.
-The key message that we took from the morning was that if we are unsure of anything on the internet we should ‘STOP, BLOCK AND TELL!’
+We revisited the key messages about staying safe whilst using the internet.
+These key messages were that if we are unsure of anything on the internet we should ‘STOP, BLOCK AND TELL!’